kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 Given an absolute pathname that may have `.` or `..` as part of it, return the shortest standardized path.

 For example, given "/usr/bin/../bin/./scripts/../", return "/usr/bin/".

+## Daily Coding Problem: Problem #962 [Hard]

+This problem was asked by Google.

+A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.

+Given N, write a function to return the number of knight's tours on an N by N chessboard.